-This interdisciplinary network aims to explore difficult questions about perpetrators of mass killings, political violence, and genocide, past and present, within the fields of history, criminology, law, forensics, cultural studies, sociology, anthropology, philosophy, memory studies, psychology, politics, literature, film studies and education and in a variety of memory spaces including literature, film, museums, education, legal trials & the media.
+This interdisciplinary network aims to explore difficult questions about perpetrators and perpetration of mass killings, political violence, and genocide, past and present, within the fields of history, criminology, law, forensics, cultural studies, sociology, anthropology, philosophy, memory studies, psychology, politics, literature, film studies and education and in a variety of memory spaces including literature, film, museums, education, legal trials & the media.
 In providing this cross-disciplinary space this network aims to facilitate academic research on this topic across disciplinary boundaries.

 For a list of workshops, conferences, and other events organized by members of the network, please visit the events page.
 If you would like to join the network or if you are organizing an event that you would like to have promoted on this website, please contact Susanne Knittel at firstname.lastname@example.org.